ora-io/ora-stack/packages/reku/README.md

 ### BaseCrossChecker
 - `onMissingLog: FnOnMissingLog`: the callback function that will be called when there's a missing log found;
-- `ignoreLogs?: SimpleLog[]` : it allows users to pass in the txhash list (,log index list) that already processed, let the crosschecker to ignore then.
+- `ignoreLogs?: SimpleLog[]` : it allows users to pass in the txhash list (,log index list) that already processed, let the crosschecker to ignore them.

 **crossCheckRange**